BudacaB/ToDos/MainSite.md

 - Table can be replaced with a tree component - https://material.angular.io/components/tree/overview
     - expanding // again bootstrap rows and cols

+- Further skills to add once practiced - devops - docker / dynamodb / aws cli (deploy site to S3 with cli)

+- Also consolidate and add theory from Sahami's course

 -------------